 You must take a webpage or an app screen and modify and create a second version.
 The change could be as simple as changing the color of a button or a font size or as complex as redesigning an entire page.

-Now we shall measure the experience in an analytics dashboard and analyze it using statistical engine.
+Now we shall measure the experience in an analytics dashboard and analyze it using the statistical engine.
 We then determine if the change brought a positive change or negative or had a neutral effect on visitor behavior.

 A/B testing process

-Include analytics in your webpages and gain insight as to where there are low visitor counts, low conversion rates or pages that can be improved.
+Include analytics in your web pages and gain insight as to where there are low visitor counts, low conversion rates or pages that can be improved.

 Identify if you would like to change the color of a button, or change the header height and so on.

-Once you have a set of goals, now generate hypothesis, prioritize the goals and identify how these goals will have an impact on your webpage (or app).
+Once you have a set of goals, now generate a hypothesis, prioritize the goals and identify how these goals will have an impact on your webpage (or app).

-No make the changes to the website or mobile app experience like changing color of a button or swap order of elements and so on.
+No make the changes to the website or mobile app experience like changing the color of a button or swap order of elements and so on.

 Kick off your experiment and wait for results.
 Visitors will be allowed to engage on your website.
 Their experience, interaction is then measured and counted.